-Kids, especially boys, perceive sadness of depressed parentsMay 17th, 2013 in Psychology & Psychiatry /
+Kids, especially boys, perceive sadness of depressed parentsMay 17, 2013 in Medicine & Health / Psychology & Psychiatry

 Children of depressed parents pick up on their parents' sadness—whether mom or dad realizes their mood or not.